 Step 3: Cusco to Machupicchu Town

-Once you get to Cusco, you’ll either take a train directly from Cusco to Machupicchu Town, or a vehicle will take you from Cusco to Ollantaytambo (another Inca village) where you’ll take the train to Machupicchu Town depending on the tour.
+Once you get to Cusco, you’ll either take a train directly from Cusco to Machupicchu Town, or a vehicle will take you from Cusco to Ollantaytambo (another Inca village) where you’ll take the train from Ollantaytambo to Aguas Calientes (a.k.a.
+Machupicchu Town) depending on the tour.
 Machupicchu Town (yes, it’s spelled without a space between “Machu” and “Picchu” to differentiate it from the Machu Picchu archeological site) is also known as Machupicchu, Machupicchu Pueblo or Aguas Calientes.

 Step 4: Machupicchu Town to Machu Picchu

 Usually, you’ll spend the night in Machupicchu Town so that you can get up bright and early to get to Machu Picchu, the archeological site, before sunrise.
 You can choose to hike up the mountain (literally, uphill the whole way for around an hour), but it’s much more common to take the bus up, which criss-crosses up the same mountain that you would’ve hiked up.

 Phew!
 Once you get to the Machu Picchu archeological site, the guided tour will take 2 to 3 hours through a set circuit.
 You won’t be able to go backwards through the circuit, but you can take a pre-planned detour to hike Huayna Picchu (the neighboring mountain) for an extra challenge and fantastic views/photos of Machu Picchu.

 When do I need to buy Machu Picchu tickets?